ng-Classic/ng-classic/aio/content/guide/understanding-communicating-with-http.md

 *   TypeScript programming
 *   Usage of the HTTP protocol
-*   Angular application-design fundamentals, as described in [Angular Concepts](guide/architecture)
+*   Angular Classicapplication-design fundamentals, as described in [Angular ClassicConcepts](guide/architecture)
 *   Observable techniques and operators.
     See the [Observables guide](guide/observables).